rudysuharyadi/gotu-bookstore/README.md

 This command generates a private key and saves it in the private_key.pem file.

 Extract the Public Key from the Private Key:
-You can extract the public key from the private key using the openssl ec command:

 ```
 openssl ec -in private_key.pem -pubout -out public_key.pem